jensalindgren/freetime-api/README.md

 ## Project Goals

 This project provides a Django Rest Framework API for all types of platforms.
-I will connect it to a frontend thats running React as its framework.
+I will connect it to a frontend with the react framework.

 ## Table of Contents